Conditions of the Appointment

 - Participants will be considered participants in an education program and will not enter into an employer/employee relationship with USDA, ARS, ORISE, ORAU or any other agency.
 No commitment with regards to future employment should be inferred or expected by the offer or acceptance of an appointment.

-- Participants will be required to commit to continuous resident participation for the duration of the appointment and to avoid obligations that will interrupt their research during the term of appointment.
-Participants will be expected to maintain a full-time schedule during the appointment except for normal holidays recognized by the host facility and occasional absences approved by mentor.
+- Full-time participants will be required to commit to continuous resident participation for the duration of the appointment and to avoid obligations that will interrupt their research during the term of appointment.
+These participants will be expected to maintain a full-time schedule during the appointment except for normal holidays recognized by the host facility and occasional absences approved by mentor.

 - Participants will be expected to adhere to the research facilities laws, policies, and procedures, including standards of competency, conduct, appearance, and integrity.